pingcap/docs/tidb-cloud/connect-via-standard-connection.md

 ---
-title: Connect to TiDB Dedicated via Standard Connection
+title: Connect to TiDB Dedicated via Public Connection
-summary: Learn how to connect to your TiDB Cloud cluster via standard connection.
+summary: Learn how to connect to your TiDB Cloud cluster via public connection.
 ---

 # Connect to TiDB Dedicated via Public Connection